Roughly 50–70 million Americans are affected by poor sleep.

 Seasonal depression is commonly known as the “winter blues” or seasonal affective disorder (SAD).
 It may affect up to 20% of adults in the US (35Trusted Source).

-Some evidence shows that seasonal depression is affected by changes in light and sleep cycles (36Trusted Source).
+Some evidence shows seasonal depression is affected by changes in light and sleep cycles (36Trusted Source).

 However, the evidence is not entirely clear.
-Future studies will help clarify if melatonin could be useful for treating seasonal depression.
+Future studies will help clarify if melatonin could help treat seasonal depression.

 SUMMARY:Melatonin may support eye health, ease tinnitus symptoms, treat stomach ulcers and heartburn, increase growth hormone levels in young men and help with seasonal depression.

-If you would like to try melatonin, start with a lower dose supplement.
+If you want to try melatonin, start with a lower-dose supplement.

-For instance, start with 0.5 mg (500 mcg) or 1 mg 30 minutes before going to bed.
-If that doesn’t seem to help you fall asleep, try increasing your dose to 3–5 mg.
+For instance, start with 0.5 mg (500 mcg) or 1 mg 30 minutes before bed.
+If that doesn’t help you fall asleep, try increasing your dose to 3–5 mg.

-Taking more melatonin than this likely won’t help you fall asleep faster.
-The goal is to find the lowest dose that will help you fall asleep.
+Taking more, You are taking in than.
+This likely won’t help you fall asleep faster.
+The goal is to find the lowest dose to help you fall asleep.